Cooking With Ayeh

 • Roughly chop all herbs and add into the food processor along with all other ingredients

-• Blitz together until all ingredients are combined and finely diced, make sure to not over blitz as you want to keep some texture
+• Blitz together, until all ingredients are combined and finely diced.
+Don't over blitz, as you want to keep some texture

-• Using your hands and with a tablespoon, roll mixture into balls and place on a tray lined with baking paper
+• Using wet hands and with a tablespoon, roll mixture into balls and place on a tray lined with baking paper.
+Then refrigerate for 1 hour

 • To make the tahini sauce, add all ingredients in a bowl and whisk together until a creamy consistency is achieved.
 If it's too thick, add more water to thin it out